RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 just change overnight.
 Instead, try to think of these exercises as first-aid that you can apply to try and reconnect with your body and emotions.

+## Coming Back

+### What's the Difference

+### Body Scan

+For dissociation in particular I have found body-scan guided meditations to be very helpful.
+A body-scan  meditation is essentially trying to enter a meditative state and then focusing your attention on just the physical sensations in a specific part of your body, and then "scanning" that level of attention across your entire body.

+I highly recommend the 'body scan' and 'body scan for preparing for sleep' guided meditation on the UCLA site.

+Next, you need to learn to recognize the difference between being dissociated and not.
+My main cues are feeling a bit "floaty" or like my visual perspective is a bit zoomed out.
+I also

+## Maintenance

+### Side-to-side Scan

+Turn your head as far as it is comfortable for you to the left, and then slowly (at about 5 degree per second turn) slowly focus your eyes on specific objects you can see in your visual field.
+I also find it helpful to mentally name each object I focus on.
+Make sure to continue breathing while doing this scan.
+Continue this scan until your head has turned as far as it is comfortable for you to turn to the right.
+Keep doing this until you feel more grounded, less dissociated, calmer, less anxious or whatever caused you do the scan in the first place.

+### Getting a Different Perspective

+### Socializing

+### Walking/Exercise

+### Meditation

 First off, meditation can be extremely helpful.
 There are many, many meditation apps on various phone platforms, and there are free